dimipapadeas/CandidatesEvaluation/README.md

 ### Exercise 4 (40 points)

-At the moment the Users are unable to register their Age.
+At the moment Users are unable to register their Age.
 For this exercise add an age Attribute to the users.
-To Complete this task the candidate should implement all the necessary changes in the frontend, the backend and the database.
+To complete this task the candidate should implement all the necessary changes in the frontend, the backend and the database.

 ### Extra Credit Exercise